 This disclosure is given in compliance with federal law and applies to consumer accounts held by individuals in which electronic deposits, withdrawals, transfers and electronic bill payment services are accepted.

 The following are considered “Electronic Transfers”.

-If you obtain a Card, you can use your Card at any network ATM that has its logo on your Card to make the following transactions:
+If you obtain a Card, you can use your Card at Byline Bank ATMs and other ATMs that are part of the networks listed on the Personal Product & Service Fees Schedule to make the following transactions*:

 a) Withdraw cash from your checking, money market, or savings Account.

-b) Deposit cash or checks to your checking, money market, or savings Account at the Bank’s ATMs.
+b) Deposit cash or checks to your checking, money market, or savings Account at Byline Bank ATMs on Bank premises.

 c) Transfer funds between your checking, money market, or savings Accounts.